 Because I said I would is a social movement and nonprofit organization dedicated to bettering humanity through the power of a promise.
 To encourage positive change and acts of kindness, we send “promise cards“ to anywhere in the world at no cost.
 People use these cards to remember the importance of their word, for promises both big and small.
-We have sent over 150,000 promise cards to over 48 different countries by request only (Click here to see old map of distribution from June).
+Click here to see TED Talk for examples.
+It might just seem like a piece of paper, but promise cards have motivated people to stick with their commitments to better humanity.
+A heroin addict’s promise to stay in rehab.
+A young girl’s promise to stop cutting herself.
+Or a simple promise to volunteer at the local food bank.
+We have distributed over 1,275,000 promise cards to over 105 different countries!
 Here are some examples of how the cards have been used:

 How it started… “My dad was diagnosed with small cell lung cancer on July 4th, 2011.
 The disease spread.
 On September 4th, 2012 my father passed away.
 Like any son, want to remember the best of my father, but he was nothing particularly press worthy.
 He wasn’t an award winning author.
 He never met the President.
 He was no war hero.
 But what my dad did do was keep a promise.
 If he said he was going to do it, it would certainly be done.
 Too often we make promises, little and big, that we do not honor.
 It becomes easy to say “I’ll get to it” or “tomorrow.”
 I want to remember my Dad and the promises he kept.
 I want to help others remember their commitments.
 I handed out promise cards for the first time at his funeral.” – Alex Sheen, Founder